memfault/interrupt/_drafts/memfault-matter.md

 ### Firmware

-Nordic provides a [matter light bulb sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/samples/matter/light_bulb/README.html) as part of their SDK which we'll use as a base for this investigation and compile it according to the provided instructions.
+Nordic provides a [Matter light bulb sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/samples/matter/light_bulb/README.html) as part of their SDK which we'll use as a base for this investigation and compile it according to the provided instructions.

-Following [Memfault's MCU nRF Connect SDK Guide](https://docs.memfault.com/docs/mcu/nrf-connect-sdk-guide/), we'll take the example code and combine it with the matter light bulb sample.
+Following [Memfault's MCU nRF Connect SDK Guide](https://docs.memfault.com/docs/mcu/nrf-connect-sdk-guide/), we'll take the example code and combine it with the Matter light bulb sample.

 The final code can be found in <https://github.com/markus-becker-tridonic-com/matter-thread-memfault> and <https://github.com/memfault/interrupt/tree/master/example/matter-thread>.

-#### Add Memfault to the matter sample
+#### Add Memfault to the Matter sample

 The files `memfault_udp.cpp`/`.h` files have been added.
 They are based on the code in <https://github.com/memfault/memfault-nRF9160-relay/blob/main/firmware/src/main.c> with some modifications.